pauljCherian/COSC-60-Final-Project/IMPLEMENTATION.md

 def calculate_checksum(data: bytes) -> str:
     """
-    Calculates CRC32 checksum and returns as 8-char hex string.
+    Calculates the checksum and returns as a hex.

     Args:
         data: bytes to checksum